Data-Rep-MERN-Application/lab_seven/README.md

 ### Instructions

-1. **Commit and push each solution to GitHub after completing an exercise**
+1. **Commit and push each solution to GitHub after completing an exercise.**

 2. **React Application Setup**